-Recently, we heard about a wedding recession where the bride’s train began to fall off her dress and as she walked alongside her new husband.
-Traditionally, her maid of honor would have been attending her and performed a quick save, but there was no maid of honor, and the bridesmaids were looking at their phones back at the altar.
+Recently, we heard about a wedding procession where the bride’s train began to fall off her dress and as she walked alongside her new husband.
+Traditionally, her maid of honor would have been following normal wedding traditions and attending her, where she could have performed a quick save.
+But there was no maid of honor, and the bridesmaids were looking at their phones back at the altar.

 It brought to mind some of the practical reasons certain wedding traditions arose that may have been lost over time.
 Indeed, nowadays many traditions, in many cultures, are falling like a house of cards.
 Where weddings are concerned, it is up to each couple to present their own vibe and interpretation of tradition, but we wanted to showcase some of the outdated, outrageous or outright smart reasoning behind some of them.